 Chapel

 The Gothic style Chapel is part of the original College building and the original pulpit still stands.
 The Chapel screen, like that in the Hall, was carved by John Bolton who was paid £82 for both.
-Originally Jacobean woodwork ran right round the chapel but the stone altarpiece was inserted in the east end of the chapel in 1832.
-The magnificent east window was made by Dutchman, Bernard van Linge, for £113 in 1621, showing scenes from the Passion of Christ below their Old Testament prefigurations .
+Originally Jacobean woodwork ran right round the chapel but the stone reredos was inserted in the east end of the chapel in 1832.
+The magnificent east window was made by Dutchman, Bernard van Linge, for £113 in 1622, showing scenes from the Passion of Christ below their Old Testament prefigurations .
 Note especially Jonah and his whale (top right).
-Dorothy had the contract with the glazier, Robert Rudland, terminated on hearing bad reports of his Old Testament prophets on the North (left) of the chapel.
+Dorothy Wadham had the contract with the glazier, Robert Rudland, terminated on hearing bad reports of his Old Testament prophets on the North (left) of the chapel.
 The name of the glazier for the more successful depiction of Christ and the Apostles on the south side of the chapel is unknown.

 Ante Chapel